Curriculum Enhancement Grant Symposium

 • Optimize a graph's layout to reveal a study's outcomes

 • Write a caption that is useful for the researcher and reader

 Dinner will be served from 5:15pm-5:30pm.
 The presentation will begin promptly at 5:30pm.

 An PhD in applied physics from Stanford University and engineer from the Louvain School of Engineering, Jean-luc Doumont now devotes his time and energy to training doctors, scientists, business people, and other rational minds in effective communication, pedagogy, statistical thinking, and related themes.
 Articulate, entertaining, and thought-provoking, Dr. Doumont is a popular invited speaker worldwide, in particular at international scientific conferences, research laboratories, and top-ranked universities.

 This event is co-sponsored by the Center for Teaching and Learning and the IUSM Office of Faculty Affairs and Professional Development .
-If you have questions about this event please contact the office at 317-278-3089"mailto: firstname.lastname@example.org">email@example.com.
+If you have questions about this event please contact the office at 317-278-3089 or by email at firstname.lastname@example.org.

 Teaching@IUPUI: Lecturing with the Learner in Mind

 Thursday, September 18, 2014 | Online - Adobe Connect | 11:30 a.m. - 12:15 p.m.

 Register» | Organizer: Terri Tarr | Presenters: James Gregory, Anusha S. Rao

 Among the most basic forms of teaching practice, the effective lecture can still prove difficult to master.
 Composing and delivering lectures with student needs in mind, however, can help to increase student engagement and content retention.
 This online mini-workshop will offer ideas and considerations for creating lectures that help students achieve learning goals, with time for questions and discussion.